Anna Segedi: ZhHL

 Presented with the opportunity to try out for the Chinese women's national ice hockey team at the 2022 Winter Olympics, Segedi paused her college ice hockey career and signed to play professionally in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays in the summer of 2021.
 The team's roster for 2021–22 comprised only players eligible to represent China at the upcoming Olympics, giving head coach Brian Idalski extensive time to assess individual play before building the national team.
 Segedi made a convincing case for her place on the national team, scoring a hat-trick against 7.62 Voskresensk and ranking third on the team for goals (fourth for points).
 She was named the ZhHL Rookie of the Month in September 2021.

 PWHL

 Segedi was drafted in the third round, twenty-second overall, by the Minnesota Frost in the 2025 PWHL Draft.
 On July 29, 2025, she signed a two-year contract with the Frost.
-She was traded to the Vancouver Goldeneyes for Denisa Krizova on November 19, 2025, prior to her PWHL debut.
+She was traded to the Vancouver Goldeneyes for Denisa Křížová on November 19, 2025, prior to her PWHL debut.